johnmanko/vagrant-k8s-cluster/README.md

 # Cluster Information

-The network space used for the node cluster is `10.10.10.0/24`.
+The network subnet used for this node cluster is `10.10.10.0/24`.

 | Node | VM Name | hostname | IP |
 | ---- | ---- | --- | --- |